Shocked fishermen rescue 38 dogs they find treading water in Mississippi lake

 What they came for was a fishing trip spending time together as friends.
 What they got were 38 dogs they happened upon after they got stuck in Grenada Lake

-Two friends who were expecting to spend a day together on a fishing trip ended up embarking on a fully-blown rescue mission after they spotted 38 dogs treading water in a Mississippi lake.
+Two friends who were expecting to spend a day together on a fishing trip ended up embarking on a fully-blown rescue mission after they spotted 38 dogs treading water in the lake.

 "We go about a half mile or so from where we were to another place and we start fishing, and pretty soon we can hear some dogs barking," Gist told the outlet.

-The group continued to fish for about 10 or 15 minutes until Chrestman realized that a number of dogs were way out in the water and asked the two friends if they could check on them.
+The group continued to fish for about 10 or 15 minutes until Chrestman realized that a number of dogs were way out in the water and asked the two friends if it was okay to go over and check on them.

-Once they arrived in the pup-infested waters, the three men were stunned to see the sheer number of dogs in the lake.
+Once they arrived in the canine-infested waters, the three men were stunned to see the sheer number of dogs stuck out in the lake.

+"And they’re all hunting dogs — we can clearly see that because they have expensive GPS radio collars on them.”

-The group later learned the hounds were part of an annual fox run happening nearby.
-Chrestman explained he spotted a deer in the water that appeared to attract the dogs into the lake after they were chasing it, the outlet reported.
+The group later learned that the hounds were part of an annual fox run that was taking place nearby, and Chrestman explained that he spotted a deer in the water that appeared to attract the dogs into the lake after they were chasing it, the outlet reported.

-The three men, without hesitation, immediately took action and fished the dogs out of the water by grabbing their collars and calling them, encouraging them onto their vessel.
+The three men, without hesitation, immediately took action and fished them out of the water by grabbing their collars and calling them, encouraging them onto their vessel.

 Chrestman managed to grab 25 to 27 dogs at first, and Gist told the outlet that once they reached the bank, their owners were there in a panic.